firstpromoter/fpr-instructions/integrations/javascript.md

 ## Referral tracking script

 To track referrals, you'll need to make a request to FirstPromoter to capture the lead.
-This can mainly be done by calling the "fpr" JavaScript function defined in the main tracking script and inserting the email of the user/lead/customer: `fpr("referral", {email: "user-email"})`
+This can mainly be done by calling the "fpr" JavaScript function defined by the main tracking script and inserting the email of the user/lead/customer: `fpr("referral", {email: "user-email"})`

 If you can't use the email for privacy reasons, you can use the "uid" instead.
 `fpr("referral”,{uid:"user-id-in-database"})`